IGM-202-2235/project-2-rssathe08311/README.md

 - _List all the ways this agent can transition to this state_

 ## Agent 2 - Shades
-Shadowy creatures that resemble husks of humans that are out to attack any living being.
-Though they are vunerable to attacks themseleves much like zombies._
+Husk like creatures that are a result of the nuclear apocalypse, they are out to hunt any humans they come across unless they are being attacked.
+Which in that case they do their best to run away.

-### _State 1 Name_
+### State 1: Search/Pursue

-**Objective:** _A brief explanation of this state's objective._
+**Objective:** While in pursuit of humans Shades will look for them in groups in order to try and kill them.
+They will move around in a flock-like manner.

 #### Steering Behaviors